eldarion/eldarion-ajax/README.md

 #### data-method

-Defines the request method, i.e. "GET" or "POST".
+Defines the request method, i.e. "POST".
+If this attribute is not provided, the request method defaults to "GET".

 ```html
 <a href="/tasks/2323/delete/" class="ajax" data-method="post">